Liz is a licensed veterinary medical technologist. She acquired a B.S. in veterinary medical technology from Lincoln Memorial University.

-Most Demodex species are considered to be normal mammalian fauna.
-This means that they normally live on the skin of certain mammals in small numbers; as long as the animal's immune system keeps the population of mites on the skin in check, most Demodex species do not cause any harm to their host.
+Most Demodex species are considered to be normal mammalian fauna, which means that they normally live on the skin of certain mammals in small numbers.
+As long as an animal's immune system keeps the population of mites on its skin in check, most Demodex species do not cause any harm to their host.

-Although most Demodex species are considered normal mammalian fauna, overgrowth of these mites is often associated with the development of patchy hair loss and/or mild to severe dermatitis in dogs and (although less commonly) in cats.
-In cases of demodicosis caused by Demodex sp. cornei or D. gatoi in cats, disease is thought to be caused by the actual infestation itself rather than an overgrowth of mites, and can be associated with pruritus (itching and irritation) in the absence of pyoderma (skin infection associated with pus).
+Although most Demodex species are considered normal mammalian fauna, overgrowth of these mites is often associated with the development of patchy hair loss and/or mild to severe dermatitis in dogs and (less commonly) cats.
+In cases of demodicosis caused by Demodex sp. cornei or D. gatoi in cats, the disease is thought to be caused by the actual infestation itself rather than an overgrowth of mites and can be associated with pruritus (itching and irritation) in the absence of pyoderma (skin infection associated with pus).

 With Demodex sp. cornei, however, the infestation itself is thought to cause disease.
 Physical exam findings include alopecia (which may involve several large areas of affected skin), erythema (redness), and often secondary superficial or deep pyoderma.
 Lymph nodes may be enlarged, and when pyoderma is present, pruritus may develop.

-In felines, cats with localized demodicosis develop alopecia and crusts, as well as some scaling around the face, neck, and eyelids, with some varying degree of hyperpigmentation (darkening of the skin).
+In felines, cats with localized demodicosis develop alopecia and crusts as well as some scaling around the face, neck, and eyelids with varying degrees of hyperpigmentation (darkening of the skin).
 Generalized demodicosis due to overgrowth of D. cati is usually associated with underlying systemic disease.
 Cats infested with D. gatoi are pruritic and may excessively lick or groom affected areas, but this species is not associated with underlying disease.

 Canine demodicosis due to D. canis is common; however, disease due to D. injai or D. sp. cornei in dogs appears to be rare.
-Feline demodicosis due to D. cati is rare and D. gatoi infections are even less common, although most all cases are reported from the southeastern United States.
+Feline demodicosis due to D. cati is rare, and D. gatoi infections are even less common, although almost all cases are reported from the southeastern United States.

 Host Associations and Transmission

-Demodex spp. are host-specific mites of mammals; mites have not been shown to cross-infest between dogs and cats, nor are they transmitted to people.
-Neonates are thought to acquire mites from their dam via direct skin-to-skin contact during nursing.
+Demodex spp. are host-specific mites of mammals.
+Mites have not been shown to cross-infest between dogs and cats, nor are they transmitted to people.
+Neonates are thought to acquire mites from their dam (mother) via direct skin-to-skin contact during nursing.

 Sites of Infestation

 Demodex canis and D. cati infest hair follicles and sebaceous glands.
-Mites may occasionally be reported from other tissues (e.g., lymph nodes, intestinal wall, kidneys, thyroid glands) following dissemination via blood or lymphatic drainage.
+Mites may occasionally be reported from other tissues (e.g., lymph nodes, intestinal walls, kidneys, and thyroid glands) following dissemination via blood or lymphatic drainage.